-- Assist herder cooperatives in meeting sustainable codes of practice for animal husbandry.
-Technical assistance may also include developing guidelines and capacity related to animal welfare best practices, managing herds, kidding and kid management, combing and shearing, handling and transport, and slaughtering, with a view to supporting access to premium markets. - o Assist herders and herder cooperatives in meeting standards of processing plants or buyers. - Link herders and herder cooperatives to agriculture product processing factories. - Train herders and herder groups (in particular, women) in sorting cashmere according to quality in order to obtain higher prices. - Enhance relevant facilities at the soum level (co-financed by government and cooperatives). - Enhance local processing and packaging capacity for livestock products such as skins, hides, and wool, and dairy products (in particular, for women groups) by providing technical assistance and equipment. - Train herder cooperatives (in particular, women-led cooperatives) in governance, business and legal skills.
+o Assist herder cooperatives in meeting sustainable codes of practice for animal husbandry.
+Technical assistance may also include developing guidelines and capacity related to animal welfare best practices, managing herds, kidding and kid management, combing and shearing, handling and transport, and slaughtering, with a view to supporting access to premium markets.

+- o Assist herders and herder cooperatives in meeting standards of processing plants or buyers. - o Link herders and herder cooperatives to agriculture product processing factories. - o Train herders and herder groups (in particular, women) in sorting cashmere according to quality in order to obtain higher prices. - o Enhance relevant facilities at the soum level (co-financed by government and cooperatives).

+o Enhance local processing and packaging capacity for livestock products such as skins, hides, and wool, and dairy products (in particular, for women groups) by providing technical assistance and equipment.

+o Train herder cooperatives (in particular, women-led cooperatives) in governance, business and legal skills.
 The focus of the project will be to strengthen cooperatives that are truly owned and managed by community members.
-The project will strengthen capacities of women and men engaged in micro, small and medium enterprises (MSMEs), cooperatives and household production, taking into account differentiated needs and requirements. - Develop partnerships with financing institutions to enable access to affordable financing for herders in support of sustainable livestock production (soft loans, establishment of credit saving cooperatives, credit and savings unions). - Pilot a small-scale feeding farming system for sheep and cattle. - Organize annual community fairs or festivals to demonstrate and share best practices.
+The project will strengthen capacities of women and men engaged in micro, small and medium enterprises (MSMEs), cooperatives and household production, taking into account differentiated needs and requirements.

+o Develop partnerships with financing institutions to enable access to affordable financing for herders in support of sustainable livestock production (soft loans, establishment of credit saving cooperatives, credit and savings unions).

+- o Pilot a small-scale feeding farming system for sheep and cattle. - o Organize annual community fairs or festivals to demonstrate and share best practices.

 The project will initially aim to work with at least nine (9) herder groups/cooperatives (one per soum), and will then aim to replicate or scale up good practices with additional (approximately 9) groups in other baghs within the target soums.
 Moreover, access to information, technologies, and traceability platforms that promote sustainable value chains will be strengthened.
-The project will build on experiences from previous and ongoing projects working on sustainable cashmere value chains, such as by SFA, AVSF and WCS.
-The project will also work with the Sustainable Cashmere Platform and other national platforms to develop national standards, indicators and approaches that support sustainable livestock value chains.
+The project will also work with the Sustainable Cashmere Platform[82]81 and other national platforms to develop national standards, indicators and approaches that support sustainable livestock value chains.
 The exact interventions will be determined through inclusive consultations with local communities and local officials, and approved by the PSC.